apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, `Dataset.groupByKey` results to a grouped dataset with key attribute wrongly named as "value", if the key is non-struct type, e.g. int, string, array, etc. This is counterintuitive and makes the schema of aggregation queries weird.
 For example, the schema of `ds.groupByKey(...).count()` is `(value, count)`.
 Since Spark 3.0, we name the grouping attribute to "key".
 The old behaviour is preserved under a newly added configuration `spark.sql.legacy.dataset.nameNonStructGroupingKeyAsValue` with a default value of `false`.

+  - In Spark version 2.4 and earlier, users can create a map with duplicated keys via built-in functions like `CreateMap`, `StringToMap`, etc. The behavior of map with duplicated keys is undefined, e.g. map look up respects the duplicated key appears first, `Dataset.collect` only keeps the duplicated key appears last, `MapKeys` returns duplicated keys, etc. Since Spark 3.0, these built-in functions will remove duplicated map keys with last wins policy.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.